-With a broad based membership, GS1 UK is susceptible to any worsening in general economic conditions.
-We will continue to consider new sectors and to provide added value services in addition to number provision as a means of reducing attrition amongst the membership.
+With a broad-based membership, GS1 UK is susceptible to any worsening in general economic conditions.
+It will continue to consider new sectors and to provide added value services in addition to number provision as a means of mitigating this risk as well as reducing attrition amongst the membership.